Tomb of Aaron (Jordan): Mosque with tomb

+Byzantine monastery

+Ruins of a Christian monastery from the Byzantine period are close by the summit.

+In the Bible

 The Pentateuch gives two accounts of Aaron's death.

+On Mount Hor

 The Book of Numbers (Chapter 20) gives a detailed statement to the effect that, soon after the incident at Meribah (Kadesh), when Moses and Aaron showed impatience by bringing water out of a rock to quench the thirst of the people after God commanded them to speak to the rock, Aaron, his son Eleazar, and Moses ascended Mount Hor, on the edge of the borders of Edom.
 There, Moses stripped Aaron of his priestly garments and gave them to Eleazar.
 Aaron died and was buried on the summit of the mountain, and the people mourned for him thirty days.

 Mount Hor is usually associated with the mountain near Petra in Jordan, known in Arabic as Jabal Hārūn (Aaron's Mountain), upon the summit of which a mosque was built in the 14th century.
-Indeed, Josephus and Eusebius both describe its location above the city of Petra.
+Josephus and Eusebius both describe its location above the city of Petra.